-This week’s blog post is focused on one of my favourite parts of a wedding day….CONFETTI, I’ll be chatting about my favourite confetti photos and sharing my tips on how you can get the best confetti shoots on your wedding day!
+This week’s blog post is focused on one of my favourite parts of a wedding day….CONFETTI, I’ll be sharing my tips on how you can get the best confetti shots on your wedding day!

 BUY SHIT LOADS